 - Careless acts by any person in the distribution cycle.

-Why is Drop Compliance Testing Important?
+Why is Package Drop Integrity Testing Important?

-Drop Testing Procedures
+Packaging Drop Test Procedures

 Keystone is an ISO 17025 accredited test lab capable of testing products to the package testing requirements of various drop testing standards.
-We recommend testing packages to ISTA Series and ASTM standards for drop and general simulation testing.

 ISTA 3A package testing is a dynamics test for individual packaged products shipped through a parcel delivery system.
 The ISTA 3A testing standard is applicable for four different types of packages commonly distributed as individual packages, either by air or ground.